 where required by any applicable law or regulation or competent authority; or

-to their employees, Affiliates, agents or advisors; or
+to their employees, Affiliates, agents or advisors who are involved in activities connected to the e-Services; or

-where such disclosure is judged by Barclays or Barclays Capital Services, as the case may be, to be necessary in connection with the provision of any e-Service, Equipment, Software, Materials or Information; and

-that it may disclose to the SFA and to any other regulatory authority, exchange or related clearing house, any information that such person may request or require relating to the Client and its dealings with Barclays and Barclays Capital Services.
+that it may disclose to the SFA and to any other regulatory authority, exchange or related clearing house, any information that such person may legally require relating to the Client and its dealings with Barclays and Barclays Capital Services.

-9.1.3: Barclays and Barclays Capital Services shall not be liable to the Client or any third party if, as a result of the Client’s use of the Equipment, Software, Materials, Information or e-Services, the Client’s information or data is accessed or intercepted by third parties.
+9.1.3: Barclays and Barclays Capital Services shall not be liable to the Client or any third party if, as a result of the Client’s use of the Equipment, Software, Materials, Information or e-Services, the Client’s information or data is accessed or intercepted by third parties unless and to the extent that such access or interception is caused by the fault or negligence or breach of this Agreement by Barclay’s or Barclay’s Capital Services or any of their respective employees, Affiliates agents or advisors.

 9.2 Assignment/delegation